Guardians vs. Royals Player Props Betting Odds

-Player props are listed for Jose Ramirez and Bobby Witt Jr., among others, when the Cleveland Guardians host the Kansas City Royals at Progressive Field on Thursday at 7:10 PM ET.
+Jose Ramirez and Bobby Witt Jr. are two of the players with prop bets available when the Cleveland Guardians and the Kansas City Royals square off at Progressive Field on Friday (at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!